Interconnection Process for Small Generation 150 kW or Less

 - Construction may proceed immediately after approval of the application.

 - Upon completion of the system, return a Certificate of Completion to EnergyUnited along with a copy of the final inspection from the AHJ (Authority Having Jurisdiction).
-Upon acknowledgement of receipt by EnergyUnited, the system may be energized and placed into service.
+Upon acknowledgment of receipt by EnergyUnited, the system may be energized and placed into service.
 If any interconnection tests are required, the member will be notified upon receipt of the Certificate of Completion.

 - After the generation system has been placed in service, billing will commence per the appropriate EnergyUnited rate schedule (SGPPS or Rider NM).